Today most believe the credo: “the more data the better”.

 Maud, one of the co-founders, clarifies that the statistical algorithms they have developed can basically be applied to any time-series.
 The possible applications are countless, ranging from analyzing heart beats to stock market prices.
 For the moment Survey Intelligence is limiting itself to the energy sector.
 It is a very exciting time to target this market: digital technologies and data analytics are transforming the oil and gas industry to get more efficient.
 But the major challenge is, of course, the transformation to renewable energy.
 Many of the knowledge and expertise used for conventional energy sources can help the transition into green energy.

-From a qualitative to a quantitative assesment of seismic data.
+From a qualitative to a quantitative assessment of seismic data

 One of the services Survey Intelligence has developed for the energy sector is a tool to QC seismic data in a quantitative manner.
 Data gathered through seismic surveys allow geoscientists to visualize the subsurface of the earth and is one of the most essential components of successful oil & gas exploration and production.

 Reda, Survey Intelligence’s geoscientist with more than 25 years’ experience in the oil & gas industry, explains that the qualitative assessment of seismic data is becoming more problematic as the amount of available data has grown exponentially.
 Survey Intelligence develops tools that automatically extract an understanding of the quality of seismic data and its possible applications.
 They do so in a quantifiable manner in order to make it visible to all, but also easy to reproduce and archive for the future.